 - The employer/employee relationship is one of expectations based on expectations – Loyalty by the employee and almost familial protection by the Employer.

 - Hiring and promotion decisions are often made based on relationships which are the key to everything in a Collectivist society.

 The Individualist aspect of Indian society is seen as a result of its dominant religion/philosophy – Hinduism.
 The Hindus believe in a cycle of death and rebirth, with the manner of each rebirth being dependent upon how the individual lived the preceding life.

 People are, therefore, individually responsible for the way they lead their lives and the impact it will have upon their rebirth.
 This focus on individualism interacts with the otherwise collectivist tendencies of the Indian society which leads to its intermediate score on this dimension.

 Co-existence of traditionalism and modernity in Indian society

 Indian society is always trying to balance traditions and modernity, especially with changing times, which is a salient feature of Indian society.

-Indian society will always be in transition, continually transient and undergoing constant process of change.
-It implies idea of constant change is intrinsic to contemporary Indian society.
+Indian society will always be in transition, continually transient, and undergoing a constant process of change.
+It implies the idea of constant change is intrinsic to contemporary Indian society.